 Should they allocate more money to engineer even stronger, more potent antibiotics that will inevitably become useless or – worse- enhance the problem as bacteria evolve permanent resistance?
 Or, in a novel approach, could Congress approve measures to fund research toward the best ways to use natural, established, effective solutions like essential oils?
 I see much more long term potential in the latter, and here are some of the reasons why.

-Tea Tree Research
+Tea Tree Uses Are Supported by Research

 - Bacterial infections